HOW IT ALL BEGAN!

 Too soon, it was time to leave since I had to be back in Tulare for an agriculture tour.
 It seemed to take forever, but finally the 6 months petitioning process was complete and Fe came to the U.S. and the rest, as they say, is history.
 And now we're even more in love than ever before.

 I've been back to Bogo (now a city) more than 60 times and always get that "going home" feeling you get when you go back to your home town.
 I'm not a Bogohanan by birth, but I'm a Bogohanan by choice!

 You are welcome to leave comments, questions and discussions here:

 Virgin Beach Resort Sitio Suba, Barangay Malbago, Daanbantayan 6013 Cebu, Philippines.

 WEATHER AT VIRGIN BEACH TODAY:

-Summer at Virgin Beach Resort.
-Rain may still occur at any time, but this is the hotest time of the year.
+Rainy season at Virgin Beach Resort.
+Rain may occur at any time, but can still be sunny and warm most days.
 Enjoy our refreshing swimming pool.